-The principal, or his authorized representative, has the authority to conduct an inspection of articles carried on your person, including book bags, based on reasonable suspicion of items that violate the law or school rules.
+The principal, or his or her authorized representative, has the authority to search for and seize if applicable articles carried on your person, including book bags, based on reasonable suspicion of items that violate the law or school rules.

 Handheld metal detectors may be used by school administration for the detection of weapons or items not allowed on school campus.
 The use of these detectors will be at the discretion of school administrators.